 - Broken bones

 - Catastrophic injuries after being ejected from a car, motorcycle, or truck

 No one can predict an accident, but in our experience many of the injured children who are seriously injured in motor vehicle accidents could have been better protected had their parents or guardians followed the laws regarding car seats, seatbelts, helmets and booster seats.

 Additionally, we’ve seen child passengers injured in DUI accidents caused by their parents or guardians—accidents that could have absolutely been prevented.

-The state of Georgia is serious about enforcing the rules and regulations that are in place for children passengers riding in cars, trucks, boats and motorcycles.
-There are rules regarding where a child can sit in a vehicle, how big (weight and height) a child must be to be in a booster seat versus a shoulder restraint, and there are the all-encompassing seat belt laws in place that require all children to be secured by a seat belt or car seat.
+The state of Georgia is serious about enforcing the rules and regulations that are in place for children passengers riding in vehicles.
+There are rules regarding where a child can sit in a vehicle, how big (weight and height) a child must be to be in a booster seat versus a shoulder restraint, and then there are the all-encompassing seat belt laws in place that require all children to be secured by a seat belt or car seat.

 The bottom line:

 In Georgia, there are many protections in place meant to protect child passengers.

 Children are often among the most injured accident victims due to improper seat belt use, car seat installation and other failures that lead to them being ejected during a collision.
 Adhering to basic safety principles will not necessarily prevent motor vehicle accidents involving children, but they will provide the child with the best opportunity for maximum safety and injury prevention in the event of a serious crash or wreck.

 Cases involving child passengers can be difficult and will often be accompanied by issues with extensive medical bills.
 If you have questions about such cases, then we encourage you to speak to an experienced Duluth personal injury lawyer at Scholle Law to discuss your options for providing your child with the best recovery possible.